This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 An infant may show no signs of having a stroke either in the womb or soon after birth.
 For those that do show symptoms, seizures are the most common.
 A seizure in an infant may look like twitching in the arms, legs, or face, jerking movements, or pausing breathing and staring.

-If signs in infancy are mild or go unnoticed, other symptoms may show up as the child grows older.
-These include numbness, weakness, or paralysis on one side of the body, difficulty moving, poor coordination, delays in speech, and other signs of developmental delay.
+If signs in infancy are mild or go unnoticed, other symptoms may appear as the child ages.
+These include numbness, weakness, or paralysis on one side of the body.[3]

 If signs that seem like a stroke are seen in a newborn, there are diagnostic tests a doctor can do to determine if it is, in fact, a stroke or to rule that out as a possibility.
 Imaging scans are the best way to see what is happening in the brain and to diagnose a stroke.